TensorNetwork/tensornetwork.org/src/software/index.md

   and at the same time powerful algorithms and fast development of new algorithms for experts.\cite{tenpy}

+* <a href="https://www.tensorlab.net">TensorLab</a> (MATLAB)<br/>
+  Tensorlab is a MATLAB toolbox for rapid prototyping of tensor decompositions with structured factors.
+By mixing different types of decompositions and factor structures, a vast amount of factorizations can be computed.

 * <a href="http://tensorly.org/">TensorLy</a> (Python)<br/>
   A python library offering a high-level API for tensor methods and deep tensorized neural networks.
 TensorLy's backend system allows users to